• Forthcoming titles

 Table 3.Curriculum design of Spanish in the US

-Table 4.Implementation of CLA pedagogy’s principles and best practices in the
+Table 4.Implementation of CLA pedagogy’s principles and best practices in the Spanish in the US classroom, adapted from Shapiro (2022, pp. 62–71)

 Table 5.The rejection of monoglossic ideology in reflections